 Hotel front desk clerks perform some or all of the following duties:

 - Maintain an inventory of vacancies, reservations and room assignments

 - Register arriving guests and assign rooms

-- Answer enquiries regarding hotel services and registration by letter, by telephone and in person, provide information about services available in the community and respond to guests' complaints
+- Answer inquiries regarding hotel services and registration by letter, by telephone and in person, provide information about services available in the community and respond to guests’ complaints

 - Compile and check daily record sheets, guest accounts, receipts and vouchers using computerized or manual systems

 - Present statements of charges to departing guests and receive payment.

 - Hotel security